* Negotiators meet a year after Brexit referendum shock

 * Davis wants "deep and special partnership" with EU

 * May's election debacle leaves British plans unclear

-* EU heartened by new president Macron's sweep in France (Adds details, lunch menu, gifts)
+* EU heartened by new president Macron's sweep in France (Updates with Davis, Barnier meeting)

-But EU leaders, including German Chancellor Angela Merkel and French President Emmanuel Macron, are also determined not to make concessions to Britain that might encourage others to quit.
+But Union leaders, including German Chancellor Angela Merkel and French President Emmanuel Macron, are also determined not to make concessions to Britain that might encourage others to follow.

 When 52 percent of British voters opted for Brexit, some feared for the survival of a Union battered by the euro crisis and divided in its response to chaotic immigration.
 The election of the fervently europhile Macron, and his party's sweep of the French parliament on Sunday, has revived optimism in Brussels.
 (Editing by Janet Lawrence)